geoffreysperl/teaching/_pages/innovative.md

   </div>
   <em>First pages of Journal sheets (A, C, and J from left to right), November 2023</em>
 </div>

+After the students produced the Journal sheets, I had them clean up their created narrative and record it.
+Some recordings were terrific (listen to A, C, and J's below).
+The results are remarkable; the students had great fun with the assignment, and I had 100% participation in the lesson and its work.

 <div style="overflow-x:auto;">
 <table>